syntho-ai/syntho-docs/docs/deployment/docker/syntho_application.md

 To use the Syntho Application for this specific deployment option, we need to install both Ray and the Syntho Application as part of this Syntho Application.
 The Syntho Application will be used as the self-service interface for our application.
 Deploying the Syntho Application and Ray using Docker can be done a few ways:

 - Option 1: Depending on whether support for for autoscaling Ray workers is necessary, we can either deploy by using the Ray cluster manager directly in the following cloud providers: AWS, GCP, Azure.
 The Ray cluster manager will enable autoscaling based on a given configuration.
 We will then separately deploy a single instance running the Syntho Application using `docker-compose` in the same network as the Ray cluster.
-See section Deployment using Ray cluster manager in the [file for the JupyterHub & Ray deployment](./jupyterhub_ray.md#deployment-using-ray-cluster-manager-option-1) (Recommended)
+See section [Deployment using Ray cluster manager (Option 1)](#deployment-using-ray-cluster-manager-option-1).

 - Option 2: Deploying Ray instances manually using Docker.
 Autoscaling using Ray will not be available and the nodes need to be connected manually to the head node of Ray.
 The Syntho Application will still be deployed using `docker-compose`.
-See section Deployment using manual Ray cluster (Option 2) in the [file for the JupyterHub & Ray deployment](./jupyterhub_ray.md#deployment-using-manual-ray-cluster-option-2)
+See section [Deployment using manual Ray cluster (Option 2)](#deployment-using-manual-ray-cluster-option-2).

 The Syntho Application itself will be installed using a docker-compose file together with the correct environment variables set.
-This document will continue to explain the installation of the Syntho Application and not Ray, see the [file for the JupyterHub & Ray deployment](./jupyterhub_ray.md) for more information on the Ray part of the deployment.
+See section [The Syntho Application deployment](#the-syntho-application-deployment).

 ## Requirements